 Software defined networking introduces a device called a network controller where we can centralise the control plane and control your network devices from one central location.

 Cisco Networking equipment actually has its own version of the SDN network and they call it ACI, Application Centric Infrastructure.
-This a is simply the name that Cisco gives their SDN architecture.
+This is simply the name that Cisco gives their SDN architecture.
 Cisco also has its own network controller they call an Application Policy Infrastructure Controller.
-The language in which the APIC speaks to the ACIs on the devices is call OPFLEX.
+The language in which the APIC speaks to the ACIs on the devices is called OPFLEX.
 The Software program will communicate with the controller through languages such as Python and Java.
-The network controller will then communicate with your devices through OPLFEX and sometimes through telnet and SSH .
+The network controller will then communicate with your devices through OPLFEX and sometimes through telnet and SSH.

-Software Defined Networking is a technology welcomed by the networking world.
-By centralising management of all devices will save network administrators a lot of time it would typically take to configure and maintain their large infrastructure of network devices.
+Software-Defined Networking is a technology welcomed by the networking world.
+By centralising the management of all devices will save network administrators a lot of time it would typically take to configure and maintain their large infrastructure of network devices.